What Is Adoption?

 Can I Keep My Adoption Decision Secret?

 Secondly, if you really want this part of your life kept secret, many adoption agencies will offer you solutions.
-One of the most popular solutions is to offer you temporary housing, whenever it is becoming more difficult to hide your pregnancy with baggy clothing.
+One of the most popular solutions is to offer you temporary housing whenever it starts becoming more difficult to hide your pregnancy with baggy clothing.
 Some adoption agencies even have their own facilities for women just like you to stay at for free until the adoption is completed.

 Can I Change My Mind About My Adoption Decision?

+This is one of the most frequently asked questions from expectant mothers about adoption.
 Of course you can change your mind – this is your baby and your decision after all.

 Now, it is also recommended that you do not commit to an adoption plan unless you are sure this is right for you and your child.
 The reason is because an adoptive family has already struggled for months or even years with infertility and perhaps even miscarriages, and a failed adoption often feels like another miscarriage to them.
 And then of course they have to wait another several months to become parents after going through the entire adoption process once again.

-Will an Adoptive Family Really Love My Child As Much As Their Own Child?
+Will an Adoptive Family Really Love My Child as Much as Their Own Child?

 You see, there comes a point in an adoptive parent’s life where they look at their child and don’t even think of him or her being adopted.
 All that matters is the child is a part of their family – it doesn’t matter how they got there.
 All of the experience, memories, lessons and fun times together build that love, all of which have nothing to do with whether or not her or she was adopted.

 And if you think about it, we love our spouses whom we aren’t related to as much as we love our blood relatives.
-So why would loving an adopted child be any different?
+So, why would loving an adopted child be any different?

 How Do I Know I’ve Chosen the Right Family?